etotheipi/BitcoinArmory/osxbuild/OSX_build_notes.md

 ## Instructions
  1. Install the latest version of [Xcode](https://itunes.apple.com/us/app/xcode/id497799835).

  2. Open a terminal and install the Xcode commandline tools.
+Follow any prompts that appear.

-        sudo xcode-select --install
+        xcode-select --install

  3. Install and update [Homebrew](http://brew.sh).
 Warnings can probably be ignored, although environment differences and changes Apple makes to the OS between major releases make it impossible to provide definitive guidance.
+Any instructions given by Homebrew must be followed.
+(Exact directions seem to change depending on which version of Xcode is installed.)

         /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
         touch ~/.bashrc